 Stephen Rolfe Powell

-While making his mark on the international glass world, Stephen was equally devoted to his role of teacher and mentor at Centre College in Danville, where he was a professor for more than 35 years.
+While making his mark on the international glass world, Stephen was equally devoted to his role as teacher and mentor at Centre College in Danville, where he was a professor for more than 35 years.
 Originally hired to teach ceramics and sculpture, he founded a glass program at Centre in 1985 that attracted prospective students from around the country.

-As a testament to his passion for glass education Powell was honored with Kentucky’s “Teacher of the Year” award in both 1999 and 2000.
+As a testament to his passion for glass education, Powell was honored with Kentucky’s “Teacher of the Year” award in both 1999 and 2000.
 In 2004 he was presented with the Acorn Award by the Kentucky Council on Post-secondary Education and in 2010 he received the Artist Award of the Governor’s Award in Arts.
-In 2012, Powell was presented with the Distinguished Educator award from the James Renwick Alliance in Washington, D.C.
+In 2012, Powell was presented with the Distinguished Educator Award from the James Renwick Alliance in Washington, D.C.